hyossid/Auctionner/README.md

 # Auctionner

-Customized auction contract supporting dutch auction and fixed-price marketplace.
+Customized NFT auction contract supporting dutch auction and fixed-price marketplace.

-Currently only supports ETH for auction.
+Currently only supports ETH for NFT auction.

+This auction enforces `royaltyInfo` from ERC2981 on trading relevant NFT asset

 ---